sudheeshspai/IP_Master/README.md

-# IP Domain Owner Identification
+requirements.txt# IP Domain Owner Identification

 This tool helps identify the owner of a given IP address or domain name using various methods such as WHOIS lookup and reverse DNS lookup.